MarkHanoteau/MarkHanoteau.github.io/assets/2022-09-01-Marketing-Analytics.md

 The measure enables the comparison of efficiencies between different marketing investments.
 It also allows for experiments and guides the business on marketing budget allocation to best maximise sales.

+MMMs allow marketers to estimate potential outcomes across a variety of circumstances—able to evaluate alternative hypotheses and select those most likely to payoff and to test them more rigorously because they do not have to test a thousand options.
+MMM tools can be productive as a means by which users enrich their judgmental processes by adding to their learning.

-ROMI-managed companies use marketing mix models, or when media is involved, media mix modelling, as a critically important top down technique to aid this budget adjustment decision-making process (**plan strategically**).
-MMM measures the high level impact of a range of marketing efforts on sales over time across digital and offline channels:
+ROMI-managed companies use marketing mix models, or when media is involved, media mix modelling, as a critically important top down technique to move beyond budget the adjustment decision-making process (**plan strategically**) to measure the high level impact of a range of marketing efforts on sales over time across digital and offline channels and optimize top line opportunities:

 Data used to fit marketing mix models